Dublin Airport passenger cap a joke, says Willie Walsh

 Dublin Airport’s 32 million a-year passenger limit has become an “international joke” says global air travel industry chief, Irishman Willie Walsh.

-Irish and US airlines are threatening legal action over a 32 million a-year passenger cap imposed on the country’s biggest airport by planners in 2007 to control road traffic.
+Irish and US airlines are taking legal action over a 32 million a-year passenger cap imposed on the country’s biggest airport by planners in 2007 to control road traffic in the area.

 Mr Walsh, chief executive of global body, the International Air Transport Association, declared on Wednesday that his industry has branded the limit a joke.

-“International airlines want to serve the Irish market, they want to serve Dublin, and they can’t because of this restriction,” he told the Institute for European and International Affairs.
+“International airlines want to serve the Irish market, they want to serve Dublin, and they can’t because of this restriction,” he told the Institute of International and European Affairs (IIEA).

 READ SOME MORE